 In the G2 phase, the cell prepares for mitosis.
 Proteins organize themselves to form a series of fibers called the spindle, which is involved in chromosome movement during mitosis.
 The spindle is constructed from amino acids for each mitosis, and then taken apart at the conclusion of the process.
 Spindle fibers are composed of microtubules.

-■ Prophase: Mitosis begins with the condensation of the chromosomes to form visible threads in the phase called prophase.
+■ Prophase: Mitosis begins with the condensing of the chromatin to form chromosomes in the phase called prophase.
 Two copies of each chromosome exist; each one is a chromatid.
 Two chromatids are joined to one another at a region called the centromere.
-As prophase unfolds, the chromatids become visible in pairs, the spindle fibers form, the nucleoli disappear, and the nuclear envelope dissolves.
+As prophase unfolds, the chromatids become visible in pairs (called sister chromatids), the spindle fibers form, the nucleoli disappear, and the nuclear envelope dissolves.

-In animal cells during prophase, microscopic bodies called the centrioles begin to migrate to opposite sides of the cell.
-When the centrioles reach the poles of the cell, they produce, and are then surrounded by, a series of radiating microtubules called an aster.
+In animal cells during prophase, microscopic bodies called centrioles begin to migrate to opposite sides of the cell.
+When the centrioles reach the poles of the cell, they produce and are then surrounded by a series of radiating microtubules called an aster.
 Centrioles and asters are not present in most plant or fungal cells.

 As prophase continues, the chromatids attach to spindle fibers that extend out from opposite poles of the cell.
-The spindle fibers attach at the region of the centromere at a structure called the kinetochore, a region of DNA that has remained undivided.
+The spindle fibers attach at the region of the centromere at a structure called the kinetochore, an area of protein in the centromere region.
 Eventually, all pairs of chromatids reach the center of the cell, a region called the equatorial plate.

 ■ Metaphase: Metaphase is the stage of mitosis in which the pairs of chromatids line up on the equatorial plate.
 This region is also called the metaphase plate.
 In a human cell, 92 chromosomes in 46 pairs align at the equatorial plate.
-Each pair is connected at centromere, where the spindle fiber is attached (more specifically at the kinetochore).
-At this point, the DNA at the kinetochore duplicates, and the two chromatids become completely separate from one another.
+Each pair is connected at the centromere, where the spindle fiber is attached (more specifically at the kinetochore).

-■ Anaphase: At the beginning of anaphase, the chromatids move apart from one another.
-The chromatids are chromosomes after the separation.
+■ Anaphase: At the beginning of anaphase, the sister chromatids move apart from one another.
+The chromatids are called chromosomes after the separation.
 Each chromosome is attached to a spindle fiber, and the members of each chromosome pair are drawn to opposite poles of the cell by the spindle fibers.
 During anaphase, the chromosomes can be seen moving.
 They take on a rough V shape because of their midregion attachment to the spindle fibers.
 The movement toward the poles is accomplished by several mechanisms, such as an elongation of the spindle fibers, which results in pushing the poles apart.

 The result of anaphase is an equal separation and distribution of the chromosomes.
-In humans cells, a total of 46 chromosomes move to each pole as the process of mitosis continues.
+In human cells, a total of 46 chromosomes move to each pole as the process of mitosis continues.

 ■ Cytokinesis: Cytokinesis is the process in which the cytoplasm divides and two separate cells form.
-In animal cells, cytokinesis begins with the formation of a furrow in the center of the cell.
+Note that cytokinesis is separate from the four stages of mitosis.
+In animal cells, cytokinesis begins with the formation of a cleavage furrow in the center of the cell.
 With the formation of the furrow, the cell membrane begins to pinch into the cytoplasm, and the formation of two cells begins.
 This process is often referred to as cell cleavage.
 Microfilaments contract during cleavage and assist the division of the cell into two daughter cells.